-Interest bearing bank loans, overdrafts and other loans which meet the criteria to be classified as basic financial instruments are initially recorded at the present value of cash payable to the bank, which is ordinarily equal to the proceeds received net of direct issue costs.
+Interest bearing loans and borrowing which meet the criteria to be classified as basic financial instruments are initially recorded at the present value of cash payable to the lender (including interest), which is ordinarily equal to the proceeds received net of direct issue costs.
 These liabilities are subsequently measured at amortised cost, using the interest rate method.